ceres-navigation/ceres-python/README.md

 and how to successfully get involved.

 ## Contact
-All questions should be directed to Chris Gnam: crgnam@buffalo.edu
+All questionsm, comments, and concerns should be directed to Chris Gnam: crgnam@buffalo.edu